 - Frozen corn is quick and easy, but fresh corn really amplifies the flavor, especially grilled corn.
 Substitute two ears of fresh, grilled corn as available.

 - Add heat: add a minced jalapeno or small red chili pepper for heat.
 Feel free to substitute the bell pepper for one with a kick like a poblano or serrano pepper.

 - Use red or tri-color quinoa for an even more colorful salad.

 More Recipes You’ll Love

 - Healthy No Mayo Potato Salad

 - Broccoli Quinoa Salad with Sunbutter Sauce

 - Orange Chicken Salad Meal Prep Bowls

-Did you make this this Southwestern Quinoa Salad?
+Did you make this Southwestern Black Bean Quinoa Salad?
 I’d love to know how it turned out!
-Leave a comment and a rating below
+Leave a comment and a rating below.

 Southwestern Black Bean Quinoa SaladPrint Recipe Rate this Recipe Pin Recipe